rhizoome/git-fastcdc/README.md

 # git-fastcdc

-Split certain files using content defined chunking for faster deduplication.
+Split certain files using content-defined-chunking for faster deduplication.
+It has a similar use-case to git-lfs, but blobs are in-repository. git-fastcdc is mitigates some of the speed penalties.
+Most use-cases are probably better of with git-lfs.
+If you have a focus on archival and deduplication, git-fastcdc might right for you.

 ## Enable